-- Semi-fat (6-12 grams of fat per 100 g of food)
+- Semi-fats (6-12 grams of fat per 100 g of food)

-- Fats (>12 grams of fat per 100 g of food)
+- Fat (>12 grams of fat per 100 g of food)

 Rebeca Medina , has been vegan for more than 4 years.
-The reason? he had hyperinsulinism , a health condition in which the body has abnormally high levels of insulin, which is a hormone produced by the beta cells of the pancreas.
+The reason? had hyperinsulinism , a health condition in which the body has abnormally high levels of insulin, which is a hormone produced by the beta cells of the pancreas.

-His program advocates a plant-based diet that incorporates whole foods and is very low in fat.
+Their program advocates a plant-based diet that incorporates whole foods and is very low in fat.
 She has a book of delicious recipes , which makes vegan food not boring.

 Myth 5: The vegan diet is healthier

-They are part of the cell membrane and are a base substance for hormones and the functioning of metabolism.
+They are part of the cell membrane and are a base substance for hormones and the functioning of the metabolism.